BLavery/LIBtft144/README.md

 LCD-TFT-1.44 128x128px.
 An SPI library for Raspberry Pi or Virtual GPIO.

 The "BLACK" 1.44 board from eBay -    eg http://www.ebay.com.au/itm/141239781210     - under $4!
-The "RED" version looks to be identical, but was not tested.
+The "RED" version looks to be identical, but was not tested. eg. http://www.ebay.com.au/itm/400685907981

+EDIT March 2015: RED board has a hardware mistake that preconfigures to 128x160 instead of 128x128.
+In the SHORT TERM, please see the red board fix by Lukas Chrast on the "Issues" page of this github code.

 Board has inbuilt 5V-3V (2.9?) regulator (which does NOT break out the 3V!!)
 As far as I can discern, logic level is still 3.3V limit, despite supply is 5V.